There are many reasons that individual Christians may pursue local mission by themselves. Some of these include:

 3. You Will Need A Break.
 If you desire to invest in being a missionary to your city over the long haul, you will need seasons to rest.
 If we become a one-person mission team, we will likely experience:

 - Burnout: When we put the weight of local mission on our shoulders, burnout is inevitable.
-Once we burn out, the work we’ve put in to caring for a marginalized pocket of people burns out with us.
+Once we burn out, the work we’ve put in to caring for marginalized communities burns out with us.

 - A Savior Complex: We can easily fall into the problematic belief that our effort is going to rescue people from their circumstances, not Jesus.

-As a Navy veteran, I think that the cycle used for military deployments could serve as an effective template for local mission.
+As a Navy veteran, I think that the cycle used for military deployments could serve as an effective template for local missions ministries.
 There are 3 primary seasons military personnel operate in:

 - Pre-deployment Training: This phase involves team building, learning about the people and place where sailors will be deployed, and defining what a win will be once on the frontlines.